MarketTrace

 0 → balanced inside band

-Computed over the top 50 levels per side that fall inside the band.
-Plotted as the X-axis of the quadrant, unsmoothed.
-The widget shows OBI as a tag with three decimals so a 0.01 move is visible.
+Computed over the top 200 levels per side that fall inside the band (TOP_LEVELS_PER_SIDE = 200).
+The plotted X-axis is the cross-venue blend below, unsmoothed at this stage; the widget shows OBI as a tag with three decimals so a 0.01 move is visible.

 Cumulative volume delta (CVD)

-CVD sums signed taker notional over a rolling window.
+CVD sums signed taker notional over a rolling window, across all four venues.
 The sign convention matches industry tape-reading: taker buys lift, taker sells press.
+Each venue's aggressor side is normalised at ingest (Bybit, OKX and Hyperliquid encode it differently from Binance), so every print contributes the same sign.

 notional = qty * price // USD